 Anchorage School District administrators say just over half of teachers come from Outside.
 They’ve already pivoted to a virtual recruitment strategy, though, and are optimistic that they’ll be able to fill open positions.

-But, the state Department of Early Education and Development has already seen a 30 percent drop in the number of people applying for teacher certifications this year.
+But, Alaska’s Department of Early Education and Development has already seen a 30 percent drop in the number of people applying for teacher certifications this year.

 And with the School of Education at the University of Alaska Anchorage discontinuing it’s initial licensing programs last year, the University of Alaska system expects to graduate just 158 teaching students this year who may or may not decide to become teachers.